Novel one-shot inner bounds for unassisted fully quantum channels via rate splitting: Quantum Rate Splitting I

-Doing both the steps above requires us to overcome a few technical challenges which we do by defining a notion of {\em almost CPTP} maps (see \cref{sec:almostcptp}) that should be useful in other situations too, and combining it with another proof technique by Dupuis for the unassisted quantum broadcast channel \cite{Dupuis_thesis}.
+Doing both the steps above requires us to overcome a few technical challenges.
+We do this by defining a notion of {\em almost CPTP} maps (see \cref{sec:almostcptp}) and combining it with another proof technique by Dupuis for the unassisted quantum broadcast channel \cite{Dupuis_thesis}.
+We believe that the notion of almost CPTP maps should be useful in other situations as well.